FEUP-ESOF-2020-21/open-cx-t3g4/Development-Report.md

  *The Participant selects the Conference that is occuring;
  *The Participant selects the underlined word "Vote" that is next to the desired question.

+See the available conferences:

+* **Actor**: Participant
+* **Description**: This use case exists so that the participant becomes aware of the different conferences that they can join.
+* **Preconditions and Postconditions**: In order to see the available conferences, the Participant must first login into the application.
+Then, they select the button "See available conferences" which will open a page with all the conferences occuring.

+* **Normal Flow**:
+ *The Participant logs in;
+ *The Participant selects the "See available conferences".

+ Send message in a chat room:

+ * **Actor**: Participant
+ * **Description**: This use case exists so that the participant can communicate with others in a chat room.
+ * **Preconditions and Postconditions**: In order to write in a chat room, the Participant must first login into the application and be in a conference.
+When they leave the conference by pressing the red button below, for a break or because it ended, they see all the chat rooms available for them.
+The Participants chooses one and writes a message in there.

+ * **Normal Flow**:
+  *The Participant logs in;
+  *The Participant joins a conference;
+  *The Participant leaves the conference (either due to being a cofe break or ending);
+  *The Participant chooses a chatroom;
+  *The Participant writes and sends the message.

  Register/ Login:

 * **Actor**: Participant